Coaching: Develop Your Leaders

 If you change the way you look at things, the things you look at change.
 Wayne Dyer

 After you try something new, we reflect on what you did, what the outcome was, what worked well, and what you would do differently next time.
-We help you identify and integrate powerful learning from your experiment and translate your experience into tangible next steps.
+We help you identify and integrate powerful learning from your experiments and translate your experience into tangible next steps.
 Reflection also happens formally at the end of every coaching engagement.
 We ask: Where was I when I began this work?
 Where am I today?
 What have I achieved?
 What more is there to accomplish?

 Case Study: Resolving Conflict through Coaching